The Mayflower Compact

 They landed in Cape Cod instead of Virginia on November 9, 1620 and arguing immediately broke out.
 Some of “the strangers” argued they were outside of the Virginia Company charter; therefore, no laws applied and they would do what they wanted.

 With rebellion brewing, Pilgrim leaders realized they needed government authority.
 In England, this would come from the king but since they were isolated in America, it would have to come from the people themselves.

 Aboard the Mayflower, by necessity, Pilgrims and “strangers” made a written agreement or pact amongst themselves that would come to be known as the Mayflower Compact.
-Probably written by college educated William Brewster, it was signed by nearly all of the adult male colonists including two of the indentured servants.
+Probably written by college educated William Brewster and John Carver, it was signed by nearly all of the adult male colonists including two of the indentured servants.

 The colonists had no intention of declaring their independence from England when they signed the Mayflower Compact.
 In the opening line, both Pilgrims and “strangers” refer to themselves as “loyal subjects” of King James.

 The rest of the Mayflower Compact is very short.
 It bound the signers into a “Civil Body Politic” for the purpose of passing “just and equal Laws…for the general good of the Colony.”
 It was the first time the idea of self government was expressed in the new world.

 The format is similar to the written agreements Pilgrims used to establish their separatist churches in England and Holland.
 Under these agreements, the male adult members of the church choose how to worship God through electing ministers and other church officers.
 This pattern of church self governance served as a model for political self government in the Mayflower Compact.

 Immediately after signing the Mayflower Compact, the signers elected Pilgrim leader John Carver as governor of their colony.
 When Carver died less than a year later, 31 year old William Bradford replaced him.